neo4j/graph-schema-json-js-utils/rfcs/0025-constraints-and-indexes.md

 }
 ```

 N.B.
 With this change we have lost some of the benefit of the `*ObjectType`s as they no longer show properties.
-The `*ObjectType` structure is still valuable as it shows how node labels can be combined and how relationships are defined between `nodeObjectType`s.
+The `*ObjectType` structure is still valuable though as it shows how node labels can be combined and how relationships are defined between `nodeObjectType`s.
 Additionally, we will mitigate this downside by adding a `getProperties` function to the hydrated `*ObjectType` classes.